Skip to content

 API - appendLogGlobalContext

-Add custom RUM, Log global parameters.
+Add custom Log global parameters.
 Applies to Log data

 Field Type Required Description